 For big jobs, you’ll want to write this into your contract.

-Springing late fees on them without having proof that you clearly indicated to them that they applied will only make your business look unprofessional.
+Springing late fees on clients without having proof that it was clearly indicated before a transaction began, doesn’t help your business look professional.

 3. Offer a discount for paying early

 If you want your clients to pay earlier than the due date, you can offer a discount if they pay in advance of the due date.

 It doesn’t have to be a massive discount, even just two percent can be enough to motivate your client to pay earlier.

 If most of your clients are small businesses, a good portion of them will use any opportunity for a discount that they can get.